TheSilvered/nest/docs/c_api/c_api-mem.md

 **Description:**

-Sets the value of an array in memory.
+Set the value of an array in memory.

 !!!note
     Unlike [`memset`](https://man7.org/linux/man-pages/man3/memset.3.html) in